Genesis G90: 2018–2022

-A restyled G90 debuted in Korea on November 27, 2018.
-The EQ900 was also renamed as the G90 for the Korean market.
+Genesis presented a restyled G90 on November 27, 2018.
+The EQ900 was also renamed the G90 for the Korean market.

-The crest grille has been changed from a pentagonal shape to a grid-like shape, and the headlights feature quad lamps, one of Genesis' signature design elements.
-Genesis explained the exterior design by saying, "We applied horizontal character lines to the entire vehicle to create a stable, yet majestic and dignified stance."
-The rear combination lamp has a design that spans the entire rear, and the rear emblem has been replaced with an English letter "GENESIS" emblem.
-It is the first Genesis vehicle to be equipped with automatic wireless navigation updates and intelligent vehicle management services, which automatically connect the vehicle to the server and update only the necessary information.
+The crest grille was changed from a pentagonal shape to a grid-like shape, and the headlights featured quad lamps, one of Genesis' signature design elements.
+Genesis described the exterior as an application of horizontal elements "to the entire vehicle to create a stable, yet majestic and dignified stance."
+The rear combination lamp had a design that spanned the entire rear, and a rear emblem featuring the English "GENESIS."
+It is the first Genesis vehicle equipped with automatic wireless navigation updates and intelligent vehicle management services, which automatically connect the vehicle to a server to update necessary information.

-Quietness has been improved through Active Noise Control that actively removes noise, and fuel efficiency has been improved by 2-3 % with a control device that automatically neutralizes the transmission when coasting without pressing the accelerator pedal.
+Acoustic performance has been improved via a system marketed as Active Noise Control that removes noise, and fuel efficiency has been improved by 2-3 % with a control device that automatically neutralizes the transmission when coasting without pressing the accelerator pedal.